amrst3/establish-open-and-close-ssh-connection/README.md

    * enter .ssh directory: ```cd .ssh```
    * create file and name it authorized_keys: ```touch authorized_keys```
    * open this file using nano: ```nano authorized_keys```
-   * write the public key of the client you want to add in one line 'write # all the content of the id_???????.pub file'
+   * write the public key of the client you want to add in one line (write all the content of the id_???????.pub file)
    * hit 'ctrl+x' thin hit 'y' to save thin hit enter

 # Open connection :